stolostron/multiclusterhub-operator/docs/configuration.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )

-# multiclusterhub Configurations
+# MultiClusterHub Configurations

-This directory contains examples that cover various configurations for multiclusterhub.
+This directory contains examples that cover various configurations for MultiClusterHub.

 ## Configurations